-You can use Chapter 2, "The MQSeries commands" described in the MQSeries Command Reference book, or the PCF commands described in Part 2, "Programmable Command Formats" in the MQSeries Programmable System Management book.
+You can use the MQSeries commands described in the MQSeries MQSC Command Reference book, or the PCF commands described in the MQSeries Programmable System Management book.
 On Windows NT only, you can also use the graphical user interfaces, the MQSeries explorer and the MQSeries Web Administration.